The Packard® Motor Car Foundation

 If not, we invite you to visit our online-donation page or to print out an application form for a mail-in, tax-deductible donation.
 The Foundation is a non-profit 501(c)(3) organization.
 All donors will be listed in permanent displays or plaques at the Proving Grounds.
 Major donors: Please contact the Foundation President via the link on our home page regarding named opportunities.
 Thank you and please come back to visit our website from time to time for updates on our progress.

-Become a " Friend of the Foundation" & Donate
+Become a " Friend of the Proving Grounds" or Donate

 Return to Home Page